If you’re wondering do you need a license for an electric bike, the answer depends on where you live and what type of e-bike you ride.

 Class 1 e-bikes are the most like traditional bicycles.
 They only provide motor assistance when you pedal and stop helping at 20 mph.

-Most states do not require a license for Class 1 e-bikes, and they’re often allowed on bike paths, trails, and roads where regular bikes can go.
+Most states do not require a license for Class 1 e-bikes, and they’re often allowed on bike paths, trails, and roads—though some states may have age restrictions for certain classes.
 These are great for commuting or recreational rides without worrying about extra paperwork.

 Class 2 E-Bikes